alphagov/govuk-developer-docs/source/manual/removing-a-user-from-puppet.html.md

    [example][absent-example].
 1. Once this has been raised as a PR and merged, deploy Puppet to all environments.
-1. Create a PR in [GOV.UK secrets][govuk-secrets] that:
-  - Removes the user from [production hieradata][production-hieradata].
-Read [what to do when someone leaves][what-to-do-when-someone-leaves]
-  - Removes the user from [AWS production hieradata][aws-production-hieradata].
-Read [what to do when someone leaves][what-to-do-when-someone-leaves]
+1. Create a PR in [GOV.UK secrets][govuk-secrets] that removes the user from [AWS production hieradata][aws-production-hieradata].
+Follow the instructions in [what to do when someone leaves][what-to-do-when-someone-leaves]
 1. Create another PR for Puppet that:
   - Removes the user manifest file
   - Removes the user from [Integration users][integration-users]